 The show is being produced by UCLA dance department vice-chair Victoria Marks at the smart and newish Kaufman Theater on campus [clue: use parking lot #4].

-Both in its title and in its ornate roll-out,”You’re Me” concerns the narcissistic projections that underpin our love pairings.
+Both in its title and its ornate roll-out,”You’re Me” concerns the narcissistic projections that underpin our love pairings.
 It’s a dance-descent into relationship hell.
 Dragging along for the ride are ids, egos, grimaces, animal shrieks, carnality, brutality, lust and posturing.
 Also on board: feathers, oranges, grapes, gladiolas, spray paint, sunglasses, scarves and boas, and you, the audience.

 The final minutes of this extreme performance-pageant contain a very brave and good solo by Driscoll.